sortira/whereami/README.md

 2. Open `index.html` in your preferred browser.

-> Note: This project includes a service worker located at `/whereami/service-worker.js`, ensuring offline support.
+> Note: This project includes a service worker located at `/whereami/service-worker.js`, ensuring app support.

 ## Usage